-UTB will never be self-sustaining; the Board benefits from an income from government.
+UTB will never be self-sustaining; the Board benefits from an income from the government.
 So UTB’s role is to bring the people and the percentage of the income from tourism should be given back to the board to continue the work; as long as it brings the tourists, it should be self-sustaining.

 Has Africa fully exploited technology in its tourism marketing strategy?
 If not, how can this be achieved?

 Marketing in Africa has taken a leap; today, technology has taken over fully, e-marketing, e-booking.
 So Uganda should be encouraged to sell through e-sales mediums so that they can benefit from technology.

 How can East Africa market its tourism as a block since the features are almost the same?